 What to Expect – Itinerary

-On this Day Trip we depart from Athens City to visit the most important Archeological Sites of Greece, Corinth Canal, Mycenae Archaeological Site and Poros Island.
+On this Day Trip, we depart from Athens City to visit the most important Archeological Sites of Greece, Corinth Canal, Mycenae Archaeological Site, and Poros Island.

 Admire the breathtaking view of the Corinth Canal that connects the Corinthian Gulf with the Saronic Gulf and take pictures on the way to visit the atmospheric hilltop ruins of Mycenae Archaeological Site.
-Our Professional Guide will introduce to you Mycenae Archaeological Site, the legendary home of the Atreids that gave its name to the earliest sophisticated Mycenaean Civilization on the mainland in 4000 years ago.
+Our Professional Guide will introduce to you Mycenae Archaeological Site, the legendary home of the Atreids that gave its name to the earliest sophisticated Mycenaean Civilization on the mainland 4000 years ago.

-Furthermore we continue by the coastal road to the Village Of Galatas, where we take the local ferry to Poros Island.
+Furthermore, we continue by the coastal road to the Village Of Galatas, where we take the local ferry to Poros Island.
 Poros is an island with reach vegetation, as the ferry approaches you can admire the Pines that cover the small hills and the beaches.
-The town of Poros is build on the small peninsula of Sferia mainly on the small hill overlooking the port.
+The town of Poros is built on the small peninsula of Sferia mainly on the small hill overlooking the port.
 Towards Mikro and Megalo Neorio you will find marinas for yachts and boats.